Finding The“Why” in Your Life

 And you know what?
 I did take FIRST PLACE in women and 3rd place overall.
 In less than three months, I worked out over 800 times!

-I went from couch potato to wearing my high school jeans that I’d worn as an athlete.
+I went from couch potato to wearing the high school jeans that I’d worn as an athlete.

 I jump started and UP-LEVELED my entire life by working out more than 800 times in less than three months.